 Vaporizing has nearly replaced smoking when it comes to consumption in the 21st century.
 The most popular vapes today include vape mods for nicotine salts and e-liqueds, vape pens for cannabis concentrates, and classic dry herb vaporizers.
 Whether your customers are into nicotine, CBD, or THC- it’s likely they’d rather vape it than smoke it.
 Let’s review vaping, its benefits, and the different brands and tools you can stock to keep your customers coming back.

 - Uses indirect heat to vaporize material instead of burning it

-- Vaporizing essentially boils the active ingredient out of the herbs without burning the plant
+- Vaporizing essentially boils the active ingredient

 - Cartridge: Holding cell for herbs, oil, etc.